Philippines–Poland relations

 Philippines–Poland relations are the bilateral relations between the Philippines and Poland.
 Formal diplomatic relations between the two countries were established on September 22, 1973, but contact between the two peoples dates back to the seventeenth century.

 While relations between the two countries are largely defined by a shared religion, with both countries possessing predominant Roman Catholic populations with a strong devotion to Pope John Paul II, and a shared history of anti-authoritarian struggle, they are not as strong as Poland's relations with other countries in Southeast Asia — a state of affairs that has been defined by Tadeusz Iwiński as a relationship "that was broken by mistake".

-The Philippines maintains an embassy in Warsaw and honorary consulates in Poznań and Wrocław, while Poland maintains an embassy in Manila.
-Poland also maintains honorary consulates in San Fernando, Cebu City and General Santos.
+The Philippines maintains an embassy in Warsaw, while Poland maintains an embassy in Manila.